thangacodes/terraform_sharelibs/README.md

-* Jenkins Shared Library:-
+* Jenkins Shared Library:

 Developers/IaC automation guys use shared libraries to avoid writing the same code from scratch for multiple projects.
 Main Advantages are,

-1.Code resuability
+1. Code resuability

-2.Avoid code duplication
+2. Avoid code duplication

-3.Changes has been maintained in Version Control
+3. Changes has been maintained in Version Control

-4.Standardization of pipelines
+4. Standardization of pipelines

 5. Reduce risk of errors